Goobley/CommonRTAtomicFormat/spec/core-spec.md

 Continua
 --------

-The file will provide a top-level `radiative_bound_free` sequence.
+The file will provide a top-level `continua` sequence.
 This sequence will contain the specification of each atomic continuum as a mapping.

 ### High-level format